Is it a Hang Drum or a Hand Pan?

-Players commonly use the terms “Hang Drum” and “Handpan” to describe the Saraz and all similar instruments.
-We have also seen multiple builders use both names to describe their own instruments, whether they have tuned membranes or cut tongues.
+Players commonly use the terms hang drum, handpan, or pantam to describe the Saraz and similar instruments.
+Many builders of these unique instruments use multiple terms to describe their work, whether they create instruments with tuned membranes or cut tongues.

 The PANart Hang

-The Hang is a new type of musical instrument created by PANArt HangBau AG in Bern, Switzerland around 2000.
-The Hang is sometimes referred to as a hang drum, but the inventors, Felix Rohner and Sabina Schärer, have considered this a misnomer for over a decade and strongly discourage it.
+Around 2000 in Bern, Switzerland, a new type of musical instrument emerged when PANArt HangBau AG developed the Hang®.
+The Hang is sometimes referred to as a hang drum, but the inventors, Felix Rohner and Sabina Schärer, have considered that variation a misnomer for over a decade and they strongly discourage its use.

-We have heard over the years that one of the reasons that Panart discourages the use of the term “hang drum” is because it subconsciously leads people to believe that the instrument is a drum like a djembe or a conga and therefore can be played very hard with hands or mallets.
+One reason PANArt discourages the use of the term hang drum is because it subconsciously leads people to believe that the instrument is a drum, like a djembe or a conga, and therefore can be played very hard with hands or mallets.
 In reality, the tuning of these instruments is not developed to be sturdy enough to maintain its tuning when hit aggressively or with mallets.

-Panart has also stated that they consider themselves to be the only true manufacturer of the Hang®.
-The term Hang Drum is basically a Proprietary Eponym.
-Other builders who have been inspired by the Hang® to develop their own instruments were encouraged to use a different name for their own instruments.
+PANArt has also stated that they consider themselves to be the only true manufacturer of the Hang®.
+The term hang drum is basically a proprietary eponym.
+Other builders who have been inspired by the Hang® to develop their own instruments have been encouraged to use a different name.

-One of the next builders to emerge was Pantheon Steel.
-Their tuner, Kyle Cox, coined the name Handpan around 2007 to describe a type of steel pan that is played with the hands.
-This came about as the moderators of HangBlog.org explained Panart’s wishes on the use of the name.
+One of the next builders to emerge after PANArt was Pantheon Steel.
+Pantheon Steel’s tuner, Kyle Cox, coined the name handpan around 2007 to describe a type of steel pan that is played with the hands.
+This new term emerged as the moderators of HangBlog.org explained PANArt’s wishes to be the sole user of the term Hang.

-Not long after this point, Handpan.org was created to discuss and explore the new builders who were inspired by the Hang®.
-While Hangblog.org has become primarily an information source about the Hang® in recent years, Handpan.org remains a forum with a community of thousands of members who explore endless details about established builders, playing, making, and maintaining handpans as well as about gatherings of people that come together to explore these instruments around the world.
+Soon after, Handpan.org was created to discuss and explore the new builders who were inspired by the Hang®.
+While Hangblog.org has become primarily an information source about the Hang® in recent years, Handpan.org remains a forum with a community of thousands of members who explore endless details about established handpan builders, playing, making, and maintaining handpans.
+The site also shares information about handpan festivals and gatherings around the world.

-It is worth mentioning that the term “Handpan” has not be fully solidified either.
-Is it a Handpan or a Hand Pan?
-While most people use it as one word, not every one does.
+It is worth mentioning that the term handpan has not been officially solidified either.
+Is it a handpan or a hand pan?
+While most people use the term as one word, not everyone does.
 The topic has come up in discussion between builders more than once.
 Ultimately, in the evolution of this young art form, it is up to each builder and player to use these terms as they wish.

-Perhaps in 100 years, one of these terms will become the dominate term.
-Until then, we will refer to the Saraz as a Handpan in reverence to the roots of tuned steel in Trinidad and in respect to the inspiration that first sprouted in Switzerland.
+Perhaps in 100 years, a singular term will dominate how we discuss our favorite instrument.
+At Saraz, we refer to our instruments as handpans in reverence to the roots of tuned steel in Trinidad and in respect to the inspiration that first sprouted in Switzerland.